-The fifth annual Surinder K. Puri Memorial Lecture held at Winship Cancer Institute of Emory University on February 7th, 2020 featured Lisa Rimsza, MD, Professor, Laboratory Medicine and Pathology at Mayo Clinic Arizona, presenting "Mantle Cell Lymphoma: A Quest for Biologically Defined Diagnostics and Prognostics."
+The 5th annual Surinder K. Puri Memorial Lecture held at Winship Cancer Institute of Emory University on February 7th, 2020 featured Lisa Rimsza, MD, Professor, Laboratory Medicine and Pathology at Mayo Clinic Arizona, presenting "Mantle Cell Lymphoma: A Quest for Biologically Defined Diagnostics and Prognostics."

-The fourth annual Puri Lecture held on February 8th, 2019 at Winship Cancer Institute of Emory University featured Stephen Ansell, MD, PhD, Professor of Medicine , Department of Hematology, Mayo Clinic in Rochester, Minnesota, presenting "Modulating the immune response in Lymphoma."
+The 4th annual Puri Lecture held on February 8th, 2019 at Winship Cancer Institute of Emory University featured Stephen Ansell, MD, PhD, Professor of Medicine , Department of Hematology, Mayo Clinic in Rochester, Minnesota, presenting "Modulating the immune response in Lymphoma."

 The third annual Puri Lecture held on February 23rd, 2018 at Winship Cancer Institute of Emory University featured Brad Khal, MD, Professor, Department of Medicine, Oncology Division, Medical Oncology Washington University School of Medicine in St. Louis, presenting "Mantle Cell Lymphoma: The State of the State."